Trobriand people: Food

 In Trobriand society, it is taboo to eat in front of others.
-As Jennifer Shute noted, "the Trobrianders eat alone, retiring to their own hearths with their portions, turning their backs on one another and eating rapidly for fear of being observed."
-However, it is perfectly acceptable to chew betel nuts, particularly when mixed with some pepper plant and slaked lime to make the nut less bitter.
+Jennifer Shute writes, "Trobrianders eat alone, retiring to their own hearths with their portions, turning their backs on one another and eating rapidly for fear of being observed."
+But it is perfectly acceptable to chew betel nuts, particularly when mixed with some pepper plant and slaked lime to make the nut less bitter.
 The betel nut acts as a stimulant and is commonly used by Trobrianders, causing their teeth to often appear red.
 Because in the past food was often scarce, to boast of having food is one of the Trobriand Islanders' chief glories and ambitions.
 Though food is most important, and the subject of food is most discussed, at Miamala, the annual time of harvest and feasting, the islanders can face hunger and scarcity due to poor growing conditions at any time of year.
-In mid-2009, the problem of population pressure, leading to food insecurity, received much national and international media attention.
+In 2009, the problem of population pressure, leading to food insecurity, received much national and international media attention.

 Marriage customs

-At seven or eight years of age, Trobriand children begin to play erotic games with each other and imitate adult seductive attitudes.
-About four or five years later, they begin to pursue sexual partners.
+Trobriand children as young as six are encouraged to have intercourse.
+They begin to play erotic games with each other and imitate adult seductive attitudes.
+Around age 13, they begin to pursue sexual partners.
 They change partners often.
 Women are just as assertive and dominant as men in pursuing or refusing a lover.
 This is not only allowed, but encouraged.

 In the Trobriand Islands, there is no traditional marriage ceremony.
-A young woman stays in her lover's house instead of leaving it before sunrise.
+A woman stays in her lover's house instead of leaving it before sunrise.
 The man and woman sit together in the morning and wait for the bride's mother to bring them cooked yams.
-The married couple eat together for about a year, and then go back to eating separately.
+The couple eat together for about a year, and then go back to eating separately.
 Once the man and woman eat together, the marriage is officially recognized.

-When a Trobriand couple want to marry each other, they show their interest by sleeping together, spending time together, and staying with each other for several weeks.
+When a Trobriand couple want to marry, they show their interest by sleeping together, spending time together, and staying with each other for several weeks.
 The girl's parents approve of the couple when a girl accepts a gift from a boy.
 After that, the girl moves to the boy's house, eats her meals there, and accompanies her husband all day.
-Then word goes out that the boy and girl are married.
+Then word goes out that the two are married.

-A married couple may get divorced after one year if the woman in the relationship is unhappy with her husband.
-A married couple may also get divorced if the husband chooses another woman.
-The man may try to go back with the woman he left by giving her family yams and other gifts, but it is ultimately up to the woman if she wants to be with that man.
+A married couple may get divorced after a year if the woman is unhappy with her husband or if the husband chooses another woman.
+The man may try to go back to the woman he left by giving her family yams and other gifts, but it is up to the woman whether she wants to be with him.